ITzTravelInTime/TINURecovery/README.md

 # TINURecovery

-Library with the Recovery Mode, SIP, Sandbox and User detection functions used by [TINU](https://github.com/ITzTravelInTime/TINU)
+Library with the Recovery Mode, SIP, Sandbox, User detection, nvram and network detection functions used by [TINU](https://github.com/ITzTravelInTime/TINU)

 # Features and usage